-H0 states that all population-level coefficients are zero.
+H0 asserts that all coefficients at the population level are zero.

-P > |t| – The p-value is a measure of the likelihood that the alternative hypothesis is incorrect and can be expressed as a percentage.
-In the case of age, the p-value is extremely low, suggesting that the null hypothesis is highly unlikely to be correct.
-Furthermore, the p-value indicates that the coefficients of the independent and dependent variables are non-zero at the population level, implying that there is a correlation between the two variables.
+P > |t| – The p-value is a metric of the probability that the alternative hypothesis is incorrect and can be presented as a percentage.
+For age, the p-value is exceedingly low, indicating that the null hypothesis is extremely improbable.
+Moreover, the p-value signifies that the coefficients of the independent and dependent variables are non-zero at the population level, indicating a connection between the two variables.

 When assessing the linkage between two variables, a p-value of 5% or lower is frequently regarded as an indication of statistical significance.
 Thus, if the computed p-value is above 0.05, it is incorrect to assert that there is no correlation between the two variables.
 In such situations, the null hypothesis must be rejected, and if the p-value is less than 0.05 (p-value < 0.05), it can be claimed that the coefficients are not equal to 0.